peer-node/flex/README.md

 in the logs, which you can send to me and I'll try to reproduce and fix the problem.

-Shortly after the order is accepted, user1's FLX balance and user2's CBF balance will decrease:
+Shortly after the order is accepted, user1's TCR balance and user2's CBF balance will decrease:

 <table>